stepas-toliautas/enccs-instructor-training/content/exercises.md

-# Teaching practice and feedback
+# Practice teaching and giving feedback

-Goals of the teaching practice:
+Goals of this teaching practice:

 - In groups of 4-5 persons we will practice teaching a **5-minute segment of a lesson of your choice**.